 – Jardin Villemin (only Friday and Saturday nights), a public garden located next to the Canal Saint-Martin (at its ‘elbow’), also very popular at night

-– Parc des Buttes Chaumont (see picture), a beautiful park which celebrates its 150 years in 2017
+– Parc des Buttes Chaumont (see picture), a beautiful park in the North-West of Paris, significant of the urban planning in the Second Empire

-– Parc Montsouris, its younger brother of the South, inspired by the same ‘Second Empire’ style
+– Parc Montsouris, its younger brother of the South